A proof of Reidemeister-Singer's theorem by Cerf's methods: Introduction

-In particular in dimension 3, a level set of $f_{1/2}$ whose level separates the index 1 and index 2 critical values is a Heegaard splitting which is a common stabilisation of those associated to $f_0$ and $f_1$. \\ \end{thm}
+In particular in dimension 3, a level set of $f_{1/2}$ whose level separates the index 1 and index 2 critical values is a Heegaard splitting that is a common stabilization, up to isotopy, of those associated with $f_0$ and $f_1$. \\ \end{thm}

+We now turn to the second part of Theorem \ref{r-s}.
 In order to speak of handle decomposition and handle sliding, it is useful to consider a Morse function $f$ equipped with a {\it pseudo-gradient}.

-It is a smooth vector field $X$ on $M$ which satisfies the Lyapunov inequality $X\cdot f<0$ outside the critical locus and some non-degeneracy condition at each critical point $p$: the Hessian at $p$ of $X\cdot f$ is negative definite (notice that $X\cdot f\leq 0$ everywhere).
-Local data of pseudo-gradients generate a global pseudo-gradient by partition of unity.
+\begin{defn} Given a Morse function $f$, a smooth vector field $X$ on $M$ is said to be a (descending) pseudo-gradient for $f$ if the two following conditions hold: \begin{itemize} \item the Lyapunov inequality\footnote{This sign convention is used for instance by R. Bott p.
+341 in \cite{bott}. } $X\cdot f<0$ away from the critical locus; \item at each critical point $p$ the Hessian of $X\cdot f$ is negative definite (notice that $X\cdot f\leq 0$ everywhere). \end{itemize} \end{defn}

+Local data of pseudo-gradients generate a global pseudo-gradient by using a partition of unity.
+It is easily checked that the zeroes of $X$ coincide with the critical points of $f$ and are {\it hyperbolic}\footnote{That is, if $p$ is a zero of $X$ the eigenvalues of the linearized vector field at $p$ have a non-zero real part.}.
+Thus, according to the {\it stable/unstable manifold theorem} (see \cite{brin}), with each zero $p$ of $X$ there are associated stable and unstable manifolds, also called {\it invariant manifolds} and denoted respectively by $W^s(p,X)$ and $W^u(p,X)$.
+A point $x\in M$ belongs to $W^s(p, X)$ if $X^t(x)$ tends to $p$ as $t$ tends to $+\infty$; here, $X^t$ denotes the flow of $X$.

+The unstable manifold is diffeomorphic to $\R^i$, where $i$ is the index of $f$ at $p$, and the stable manifold is diffeomorphic to $\R^{n-i}$; moreover, $p$ is a non-degenerate maximum (resp. minimum) of the restriction of $f$ to $W^u(p,X)$ (resp. $W^s(p,X)$).

-For each critical point $p$ of $f$, there are stable and unstable manifolds denoted respectively by $W^s(p,X)$ and $W^u(p,X)$.
-Generically, $X$ is {\it Morse-Smale}, meaning that all the invariant manifolds of critical points are mutually transverse.
-An ordered Morse function $f$ with a Morse-Smale pseudo-gradient $X$ gives rise easily to a handle decomposition.
+Given the Morse function $f$, Smale \cite{smale} proved that, generically, all invariant manifolds of a pseudo-gradient of $f$ are mutually transverse\footnote{An ordered Morse function $f$ with a Morse-Smale pseudo-gradient $X$ gives rise easily to a handle decomposition.}.
+Today, such a pseudo-gradient is said to be {\it Morse-Smale}.

+According to Whitney \cite{whitney}, if $p$ is a cubic critical point of $f$, there are coordinates $(x,y)\in \R\times\R^{n-1}$, which we call {\it Whitney coordinates}, where $f$ reads:

+Here, $q$ is a non-degenerate quadratic form on $\R^{n-1}$.
+For a reason which will be explained in \ref{fam-pseudo}, we require a pseudo-gradient $X$ for $f$ to coincide with $-\nabla_gf$ near the cubic critical point $p$, where $g$ is the Euclidean metric of one system of Whitney coordinates.